Blending

 .
 Then it makes sense to let the destination square have a contribution equal to the remainder of the alpha value.
 If the green square contributes 60% to the final color we want the red square to contribute 40% of the final color e.g. 1.0 - 0.6

-The result is that the combined square fragments contain a color that is 60% green and 40% red giving a dirty color:
+The result is that the combined square fragments contain a color that is 60% green and 40% red:

 The resulting color is then stored in the color buffer, replacing the previous color.

-So this is great and all, but how do we actually tell OpenGL to use factors like these?
+So this is great and all, but how do we actually tell OpenGL to use factors like that?
 Well it just so happens that there is a function for this called

 The